ucl-dark/llm_debate/README.md

 ## Overview

-Code release for "More Persuasive LLMs Lead to Improved Truthfulness in Debate"
+Code release for "Debating with More Persuasive LLMs Leads to More Truthful Answers"

 ## Setup